AldiRvn/benchmark-gin-and-fiber/README.md

 # benchmark-gin-and-fiber
-My simple benchmark between gin and fiber.
+My simple benchmark between Gin and Fiber.

 Each test file use 1 endpoint with GET method that returning static object contain just 1 field.

 ## Device